chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

 * Open up a new shell to avoid inheriting the previous environment settings.

 * The Quickstart configuration attempts to detect if you have a compatable system installation of LLVM and clang.
-If you do not, it will ``CHPL_LLVM=none`` for simplicity and to save time.
+If you do not, it will set ``CHPL_LLVM=none`` for simplicity and to save time.
 This causes the Chapel compiler to use its C back-end, which is not the preferred option; LLVM is the default back-end, which needs to be available for full functionality.
 There are a few options for using LLVM: